Prevention of Childhood Obesity

 Background:

 Childhood obesity is a serious public health problem globally.
 The prevalence of obesity among youth has been increasing steadily.
-Children who are overweight or obese are likely to stay obese into adulthood and are at risk to develop obesity related serious health problems including early puberty, insulin resistance, Type 2 diabetes, hypertension, heart disease, stroke, sleep apnea, fatty liver disease, high cholesterol and orthopedic issues.
-These complications may lead early death.
-Also youth with overweight or obesity are at risk to develop psychological diseases such as depression, poor body image, eating disorder, and behavioral and learning disorders.
+Children who are overweight or obese are likely to stay obese into adulthood and are at risk to develop obesity-related serious health problems including early puberty, insulin resistance, Type 2 diabetes, hypertension, heart disease, stroke, sleep apnea, fatty liver disease, high cholesterol, and orthopedic issues.
+These complications may lead to early death.
+Also, youth with overweight or obesity are at risk to develop psychological diseases such as depression, poor body image, eating disorders, and behavioral and learning disorders.

-Overweight and obesity, as well as obesity related diseases, are largely preventable.
-To reverse the pediatric obesity epidemic, as a community we should focus on supporting healthy eating habits and active living lifestyle for our children in every setting including our houses, daycares, schools etc.
+Overweight and obesity, as well as obesity-related diseases, are largely preventable.
+To reverse the pediatric obesity epidemic, as a community we should focus on supporting healthy eating habits and active living lifestyles for our children in every setting including our houses, daycares, schools, etc.

 Goals: